 Archive pages while crawling

 Since v6.3, the archive functionality is enhanced.
-(Integrity Plus and Scrutiny only, not Integrity.)
-You have the option to dump your html pages without changing them (as before) or to process the files so that the archive can be viewed in a browser (in a sitesucker-type way) This option is within a panel of options accessed from the 'options' button beside the Archive checkbox.
-In Scrutiny the options also appear in the Save dialog (if shown) at the end of the crawl.
+(Integrity Plus and Integrity Pro, not Integrity.)
+You have the option to dump your html pages without changing them (as before) or to process the files somewhat so that the saved files can be viewed and browsed more easily.
+This option is within a panel of options accessed from the 'options' button beside the Archive checkbox.
+The options also appear in the Save dialog (if shown) at the end of the crawl.

 If you're looking for more thorough archiving, please see Website Watchman.